Criminal Lawyers Wollongong

-might be life changing and range from fines, loss of licence to jail time.
+If you’ve been charged with a criminal or traffic offence, the outcome of your Court case might be life-changing and range from fines and loss of licence to jail time.

-Our involvement might start at the time you are detained, or when we make an urgent application to the court for bail and will include making any representations to police to preparing for any defence hearing.
-In Court we will work hard to defend you to give you the best possible outcome.
+Our involvement might start at the time you are detained, or when we make an urgent application to the court for bail and will include making any representations to police to prepare for any defence hearing.
+In Court, we will work hard to defend you to give you the best possible outcome.

 We can handle all areas of criminal law, including: